MEET TEAM AMP

 Co-Founder and Vice President

 While raising her three children—now grown—Julie found joy and purpose volunteering with adaptive athletes.
-Whether on land, ice, snow, or water, she has spent countless hours inspiring individuals, discovering again and again how rewarding it is to give back.
+Whether on land, ice, snow, or water, she has spent countless hours inspiring individuals, discovering again and again how rewarding it is.
 Her hands-on experience, from program support to serving on executive boards, has prepared her to guide AMP as a trusted leader in adaptive sports.

-Julie believes in the power of paying it forward and building connections that transform lives.
+Julie believes in the power of paying it forward and building connections.
 To her, the adaptive sports community isn’t just a cause—it’s a place where resilience, joy, and camaraderie thrive.
 With every step, ski, or paddle, Julie is driven to make AMP a welcoming and empowering space for all.

 KAREN ATKINSON